Maintaining F1 Status

 - Graduate students - enroll in at least 9 graduate credits or more required per semester

-- Summer session enrollment is available but not required
+- Summer session enrollment is available and optional, unless required by your program of study

 - You must have a valid I-20 from Montclair State University with a valid completion date.
 You must apply for an extension through our office at least two months before the completion date expires.